AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do Project 1 - reference/berkeley_cs61a_material/course_reader_vol_1/project_1

-We **review** this work on Review Meeting on Wednesday 21st April, 18.30 CET
+We **review** this work on Review Meeting Week 3 on Wednesday 28th April, 18.30 CET

 ## Week 4 (Data abstraction)